bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 #### Press Tags

-As the server supports unpaired tagging the tags created so far have been stored on the server against the authentication token, which stands in for a receiver id.
+As the server supports receiver tagging the tags created so far have been stored on the server against the authentication token, which stands in for a receiver id.
 The receiver can request a list of tags by making a GET request to `/tags` with the authentication token in the header: